-This one really isolates the gluteus medius.
-You’ll get both shape and avoid injury with this exercise.
+This one really isolates the gluteus medius, so you’ll get both shape and avoid injury with this exercise.

 Stand facing a step.
-When you place your left foot on it your knee should be no more than 90 degrees.
+When you place your left foot on it, your knee should be no more than 90 degrees.
 Start with a 4-6 inch riser and progress gradually.
-Keeping your weight on your heel and step up with the right foot.
-Return to the starting position.
-Complete 10 steps on the left foot.
+Keep your weight on your heel and step up with the right foot.
+Return to the starting position and complete 10 steps on the left foot.
 Repeat on the right.

 Lie on your back with your ankles and feet on a ball.
 Bend your knees slightly.
 Press your heels into the ball as you brace your core and lift your hips off the floor.
 Touch the hips down on the floor and immediately lift again.
 Do 10-15 repetitions.

 From the same starting position as the bridge, lift the hips off the floor.
-Draw the heels toward your bum.
-Lift your hips as you flex your knees.
+Draw the heels toward your bum, and lift your hips as you flex your knees.